utzcoz/utzcoz.github.io/_posts/2020-05-06-Analyze-AOSP-input-architecture.markdown

 }
 ```

 The `mFirstTouchTarget` can help to optimize the performance of touch event dispatching.
 Also it can help to keep the touch event dispatching stable.
-If view A consumes the `DOWN` event, and view B says it will consume `UP` event, one touch is dispatched to multi targets, what causes inconsistence.
+If view A consumes the `DOWN` event, and view B says it will consume `UP` event, one touch is dispatched to multi targets, what causes inconsistent.

 The `ViewGroup.dispatchTransformedTouchEvent` will call child's `dispatchTouchEvent` to try to dispatch touch event to child.
 If the child is `ViewGroup` instance, it will do the similar work as above description; otherwise it will call `View`'s `onTouchListener`, `onTouchEvent` with order to check whether it wants to consume touch event.